dog4ik/media-server/README.md

 Many videos might not work because of browser limited codecs support.
 Your options are to either transcode the video or try using a different browser.
-From my experience Microsoft Edge supports more audio codecs while chrome can play higher video profiles.
+From my experience Microsoft Edge supports more audio codecs while Chrome can play higher video profiles.

 You can download [custom chromium build](https://github.com/cjw1115/enable-chromium-ac3-ec3-system-decoding) or build chromium yourself with build flag `enable_platform_ac3_eac3_audio` enabled.
 This custom build can play almost any video format.